90-Second Read: Dutch hospital quarantines 12 staffers following Hantavirus protocol breach

 Published May 13, 2026

 A Dutch hospital has quarantined 12 staff members as a preventive measure after blood and urine from a Hantavirus patient were handled without observing strict protocols, as medics around the world work to stop the spread of the outbreak.
-AMSTERDAM/MADRID, May 12 (Reuters), A Dutch hospital has quarantined 12 staff members as a preventive measure after blood and urine from a Hantavirus patient were handled without observing strict protocols, as medics around the world work to stop the spread of the outbreak.
 The quarantining of the medics illustrates the challenge of quickly introducing and implementing stricter protocols needed in hospitals and elsewhere for dealing with the Hantavirus strain behind the outbreak that hit the Hondius luxury cruise ship.
-The Radboudumc hospital admitted its Hantavirus patient, a passenger from the cruise.
+The Radboudumc hospital admitted its Hantavirus patient, a passenger from the cruise ship, on May 7.
+The World Health Organization increased its tally of confirmed cases in the outbreak to nine, up by two from the previous day.

 The 12 will be quarantined for six weeks, the Radboudumc hospital in the city of Nijmegen said, adding that the infection risk was very low and patient care continued uninterrupted.
-The World Health Organization increased its tally of confirmed cases in the outbreak to nine, up by two from the previous day.
+The virus can be deadly, although it does not spread easily from person to person.
 The likelihood that staff have been infected as a result is small, but because we know we are dealing with a serious virus, (the hospital) has said: we will play it safe."
 "It really is a different situation than with COVID.
 Spain announced late on Monday that a Spaniard had tested positive, one of 14 quarantining at a military hospital in Madrid.
-The head of the UN agency said more cases could come because of the long incubation.

 Source reference